 Cognitive computing is essentially self-learning systems and algorithms that imitate the human brain’s thought process to look at big data extremely efficiently.
 So efficiently, that no human could analyze massive amounts of data and form conclusions at the same rate and accuracy.
 These algorithms become more intelligent as they are introduced to more data, similar to a human.

 One of cognitive computing’s key elements is the integration of self-learning systems that utilize natural language processing, data mining, and pattern recognition.
-The self-learning feature also means the system can learn from its experiences, thus becoming more intelligent over time.
+The self-learning feature also means the system can learn from its experiences, thus becoming more intelligent and have more cognitive capabilities over time.

 How Does This Apply to Retail?

-In the retail world, cognitive computing is becoming essential as marketers can collect more data than ever.
+Cognitive computing in retail is becoming essential as marketers can collect more data than ever.
 This data is then studied and utilized to make retailers more efficient and adaptive.
-In return, companies can generate more sales.
+In return, companies diving into digital transformation can generate more sales.

 North Face is an example of a company that integrates cognitive computing into their e-commerce site to help select the best product for consumers.
 This is done by having potential customers enter the details they are looking for in a desired product.
 The tool then further inquires about when, where, and what activities the product will be used during.
 From there, the system begins to analyze multiple data sets such as customer reviews, weather for the geographical location the consumer provided, and their gender.